 How can I activate the AntiTracker?

-Note, the AntiTracker will not work unless you connect to an IVPN server.
+The AntiTracker does not work unless you are connected to an IVPN server.

 Which VPN protocols does it work with?